List of emperors of the Tang dynasty

 This is a list of emperors of the Tang dynasty (618–690, 705–907) of China.
+Tang monarchs like Emperor Taizong of Tang were also addressed to as the Khan of Heaven (Tian Kehan) by Turkic peoples.

 List of emperors

 The Chinese naming conventions is "Tang" (唐)+ temple name (e.g. Tang Gaozu), except for Emperors Shang and Ai, who are better known by their posthumous name.